Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: Summary

 \section{Summary}

 Many processes at the origin of cosmic rays, including hadronic processes such as proton-proton or proton-photon collisions are expected to happen much more often that their CP-conjugate process due to the asymmetry between matter and antimatter in the observable Universe.
 The matter-antimatter asymmetry of the initial state results in an asymmetry between particle and anti-particle produced by the hadronic shower.
 This fact combined with the presence of Parity violation in the SM implies that they generate an asymmetry in the two circular polarisations of the resulting photons.
 Here, we have computed the circular polarisation fraction of the photons produced by the radiative decays following those two processes, and showed that they are about $5\times10^{-4}$ for both proton-proton collisions or collisions of energetic protons on a low energy photons.
 However, the polarisation fraction drops by more than one order of magnitude if the photon is carrying most of the energy of the collision and the proton is at rest.
+Here, we have considered several extreme scenarios/processes to illustrate how the polarisation fraction vary.
+While only some of them are expected to give the dominant contributions for many astrophysical sources, other processes such as high energy photon collisions with protons at rest would only give a small contribution.
+This small contribution may increase if less extreme kinematics are chosen (lower energy photon on low energy proton, etc.) and their polarisation fraction will be closer but still different from the $p-p$ case.
+Eventually, precise polarisation measurements in the far future will pinpoint the various contributions.
 Therefore, our results provide a test of the dynamics of distant objects as the primary acceleration mechanism has never been directly tested.
-While polarised light can also be induced by other processes such as synchrotron radiation or Compton scattering, the processes that we have focused on also lead to a correlated neutrino flux which we have explicitly derived.
+While polarised light can also be induced by other processes such as synchrotron radiation or Compton scattering, the processes that we have focused on also lead to a correlated neutrino flux which we have explicitly derived and is uncorrelated with the magnetic field of the source.